General Terms and Conditions of Contract

 3.3.
 Use of Advertising Material produced by Media after expiry of the time period

-After the expiry of the time period which stipulates the provision of advertising carriers, the Contract Partner shall have the right to use Advertising Material produced by Media provided that said Advertising Material is the property of the Contract Partner as defined in 3.2. above.
+After the expiry of the time period which stipulates the provision of advertising carriers, the Contract Partner shall have the right to use Advertising Material produced by Media provided that said Advertising Material is the property of the Contract Partner as defined in clause 3.2.
 However, the Contract Partner must accept that the Advertising Material has been produced by Media especially for installation and/or mounting at the location stipulated in the contract.
 Thus, the Contract Partner bears sole responsibility for any use of the Advertising Material after expiry of the time period (this includes, but is not limited to, aspects of suitability, bearing capacity, stability, statics, and wear and tear).

 4. Contract Partner’s Duty to Co-operate